arkime/arkimeweb/_wiki/docker.md

 {: .section-header.mt-1 }

 Great news for containerized deployments!
-Starting with version 5.5.0, Arkime offers official Docker images for a simplified setup.
+Starting with version 5.5.0, Arkime offers official images for a simplified setup.
 We've adopted a user-friendly approach: a single image handles all Arkime tools, with specific commands determining which tool launches.

 We provide a docker.sh script (optional) to initiate different tools using the image.
 However you don't have to use it, you can run the tools directly from the container.
 This gives you control over how you interact with Arkime within your container environment.

-To see the options that docker.sh supports try out `docker run ghcr.io/arkime/arkime/arkime:v5-latest /opt/arkime/bin/docker.sh help`
+To see the options that docker.sh supports use `docker run ghcr.io/arkime/arkime/arkime:v5-latest /opt/arkime/bin/docker.sh help`

 [Github Arkime Container Registry](https://github.com/arkime/arkime/pkgs/container/arkime%2Farkime)